Oncilla: Ecology and behavior

-The oncilla is a primarily terrestrial animal, but is also an adept climber.
-Like all cats, the oncilla is an obligate carnivore, requiring meat for survival.
-This cat eats small mammals, lizards, birds, eggs, invertebrates, and the occasional tree frog.
-Occasionally, the cat will eat grasses.
-The oncilla stalks its prey from a distance, and once in range, it pounces to catch and kill the prey.
+The oncilla is a primarily terrestrial animal, but also an adept climber.
+It is an obligate carnivore that hunts rodents, lizards, birds, eggs, invertebrates, and occasionally also tree frogs.
+It stalks its prey from a distance, and once in range, it pounces to catch and kill the prey.

-They are generally nocturnal, but in areas such as Caatinga, where their main food source consists of diurnal lizards, they are more likely to be active during the day.
-Young oncillas have been observed to purr, while adults are known to make short, gurgling calls when close to one another.
+Most oncillas are nocturnal, but in the Brazilian Caatinga – where diurnal lizards are their main food source – they are active during daylight.
+Young oncillas have been observed to purr; adults are known to make short, gurgling calls when close to one another.

 Reproduction

 Estrus lasts from three to nine days, with older cats having shorter cycles.
-Females give birth to one to three kittens after a gestation of 74 to 76 days.
-The kittens' eyes open after 8 to 17 days, an unusually long period for a cat of this size.
+Females give birth to one to three kittens after a gestation of 74–76 days.
+The kittens' eyes open after 8–17 days, an unusually long period for a cat of this size.
 Their teeth erupt more or less simultaneously at around 21 days of age.
-The kittens do not begin to take solid food until they are 38 to 56 days old, but are fully weaned at the age of three months.
+The kittens do not begin to take solid food until they are 38–56 days old, but are fully weaned by the age 90 days.

-Oncillas reach sexual maturity at around two to two and a half years of age.
-They have a life span of about 11 years in the wild, but there are records of oncillas reaching an age of 17 years.
+Oncillas reach sexual maturity around the age of 2–2.5years.
+They have a life span of about 11 years in the wild, but there are records of captive oncillas reaching age 17 years.